lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

     usecols=["ident", "iata_code", "latitude_deg", "longitude_deg"],
 )
 ```
-OurAirpot's data comes in handy as it has exactly what we are looking for!
+OurAirport's data comes in handy as it has exactly what we are looking for!
 Since the previous dataset only has IATA airport pairs we can join both origin and destinantion using a loop.
 ```python
 # Merging routes with airports info:
 df = routes # <-- making another reference for convinency